 Senex's activities are underpinned by our purpose, mission and values.
-Certain standards of behaviour are expected of the company's Directors, employees, and contractors.
-These are set out in more detail in the company's code of conduct.
-The code of conduct is available on the company website in the Corporate Governance section.
+Certain standards of behaviour are expected of our Directors, employees, and contractors.
+These are set out in more detail in Senex's Code of Conduct.
+The code is available on our website in the corporate governance section.